Tomshiii/ahk_wiki/Latest/Home.md

 These scripts are designed to make working within `Adobe Premiere Pro` and `Adobe After Effects` more optimised and efficient.
 They also contain a bunch of features to make navigating windows easier.

+Due to to customisable nature of Adobe and a few inconsistencies between different instances of windows, my scripts are ***NOT*** plug and play and require a fair amount of initial setup before you can get going.
+Please be sure to read this page thoroughly as all steps need to be followed or you may run into issues.

 ***

 <div align="center">